Lacing a wheel, rim offset, spoke sizes and lengths

 BMW preferred to have two suppliers for all parts, and the spokes were no exception.

 Most had the four-leaf clover mark on the head of the spoke.
 According to Mark Huggett, that is the trademark of Berg Union.
 Later they used Alpina, from Italy.
 They have a large “A” on the head.

 You can see that the spoke is thicker near the head.
 Some BMW spokes had this, and some were the same diameter along the entire length.
 That shoulder is “swaged” or squeezed to make it thicker.

-The spokes with a 1 inch thicker end were called “Dickend” (one thick end) speiche, the one with two thicker ends was called “Doppeldickend” (double thick end).
+The spokes with an end 1 inch thicker were called “Dickend” (one thick end) speiche, the one with two thicker ends was called “Doppeldickend” (double thick end).
 This clarity is from Rolf Gehrke

-This photo shows a NOS /3 long spoke with the plain head.
+This photo shows a NOS /3 long spoke with a plain head.
 I presume that it is from a different manufacturer.

 The shoulders fit into the notches in the bushings.